 As you can see through the list above, your credit score is computed through different means.
 While payment history is by far the biggest determinant of your credit score, there are other factors as well such as the length of your credit and the level of your activity.

-In short, your credit score is dictated by how willing you have been to get credit funding in the past few years and how have you been with repaying these loans.
-You should have records of funding during your history, and also should have the relevant record in paying back loans within the payment schedule that is required for them.
+In short, your credit score is dictated by how willing you have been to get credit funding in the past few years and how have you been with repaying these funding.
+You should have records of funding during your history, and also should have the relevant record in paying back funding within the payment schedule that is required for them.

 Ways to Improve Business Credit Score